SofijaErkin/basic-tool-mac/linux/enlarge_vm_disk_space.md

 please refer below:

-(Enlarge source partition to enlarge the disk space of VM)

 [How to Enlarge a Virtual Machine’s Disk in VirtualBox or VMware.](https://www.howtogeek.com/124622/how-to-enlarge-a-virtual-machines-disk-in-virtualbox-or-vmware/)

 [VirtualBox: How to solve the issue with low disk space.](https://blog.surges.eu/virtualbox-how-to-solve-the-issue-with-low-disk-space/)

 [Using GParted to enlarge the VirtualBox VM space(Chinese Blog).](https://cloud.tencent.com/developer/article/1631881)

-(Create a new partition to enlarge the disk space of VM)

 [The solution of Low disk space on VirtualBox VM Ubuntu(Chinese Blog).](https://blog.csdn.net/qq_46170379/article/details/116808669)